 For injectable fillers, incisions are not necessary.
 The substance will be injected using a small, fine needle directly into the lips.
 During this process, the doctor manipulates the shaping of the filler by putting pressure on the lips where it is needed.

-Lip augmentation surgery fees can run up to $5,000.
-Injections average between $300 to $500 (per syringe of filler).
+Injections average between $500 - $900 (per syringe of filler).
 Although injectable fillers are less expensive than a single lip enhancement surgery, reinjection is needed to maintain the desired results.
 Patients may decide that a more permanent solution is worthwhile and can consider implants to save in the long run.

 Plan Your Procedure

 - Procedure Recovery Location